/images/resources/tutorials/writing-apis/mcp-authorization-implementation.png

 Example Overview

 The code example exposes an API that provides secured information on stock prices to AI agents.
-Security controls must restrict who can access the data.
+Security controls restrict who can access the data.
 In the example, an AI agent would only have read permissions to the user's authorized stock data.
-The overall flow uses a number of components, where all backend components run behind an API gateway.
-In the example, the MCP server is a stateless utility API that provides an API entry point for Streamable HTTP Transport requests.
+The overall deployment uses a number of components, where all backend components run behind an API gateway.
+In the example, the MCP server is a stateless utility API uses the Streamable HTTP Transport to provide an API entry point.

 AI Agent Flow